 An innovative building project by Leicestershire house builder Caplin Homes has taken the first step towards becoming the UK’s first fully-solar powered home, achieving the top rating in an official energy efficiency survey.
 Just like how in the US roof solar panels are gaining a broader market due to their popular demand, just in the similar manner homes in the UK have also started to slowly shift toward the use of renewable energy for a greener environment.

 The Solar House in Great Glen has been awarded A ratings for both running costs and environmental impact in its Standard Assessment Procedure (SAP).
 The impressive score has been achieved in spite of the test only measuring the impact of known technologies, meaning that the effect of two key components in the construction have not been included.

-In addition to a heat pump, solar panels and the insulating construction of the house that are all included in the assessment, the energy system will also benefit from solar walls and an Earth Energy Bank (EEB).
+In addition to a heat pump, solar panels and the insulating construction of the house (implemented thanks to discount insulation offer) that are all included in the assessment, the energy system will also benefit from solar walls and an Earth Energy Bank (EEB).
 The EEB will store heat collected by the solar panels during the summer and store it underneath the house for use during the winter months, while the solar walls will pre-heat incoming ventilation air.

 Based on the specification analysed in the “as designed” SAP review, the Solar House currently achieves a 98.8 per cent reduction in carbon, making it just 1.2 per cent away from its zero carbon target.